KSP-KOS/KOS/doc/source/addons/RemoteTech.rst

 RemoteTech
 ==========

-RemoteTech is a modification for Squad’s "Kerbal Space Program" (KSP) which overhauls the unmanned space program.
+RemoteTech is a modification for Squad's "Kerbal Space Program" (KSP) which overhauls the unmanned space program.
 It does this by requiring unmanned vessels have a connection to Kerbal Space Center (KSC) to be able to be controlled.
 This adds a new layer of difficulty that compensates for the lack of live crew members.

 - Download: http://spacedock.info/mod/520/RemoteTech
 - Sources: https://github.com/RemoteTechnologiesGroup/RemoteTech